Ciliary muscle: Nerve supply

 Ciliary ganglion with parasympathetic fibers of ciliary nerves.

 The ciliary muscle receives parasympathetic fibers from the short ciliary nerves that arise from the ciliary ganglion.
 The parasympathetic postganglionic fibers are part of cranial nerve V_{1} (Nasociliary nerve of the trigeminal), while presynaptic parasympathetic fibers to the ciliary ganglia travel with the oculomotor nerve.
 The postganglionic parasympathetic innervation arises from the ciliary ganglion.

 Presynaptic parasympathetic signals that originate in the Edinger-Westphal nucleus are carried by cranial nerve III (the oculomotor nerve) and travel through the ciliary ganglion via the postganglionic parasympathetic fibers which travel in the short ciliary nerves and supply the ciliary body and iris.
 Parasympathetic activation of the M3 muscarinic receptors causes ciliary muscle contraction.
 The effect of contraction is to decrease the diameter of the ring of ciliary muscle causing relaxation of the zonule fibers, the lens becomes more spherical, increasing its power to refract light for near vision.
+This accommodation improves one's ability to see objects that are near.

 The parasympathetic tone is dominant when a higher degree of accommodation of the lens is required, such as reading a book.